Plastic Free July

 - Over a million plastic bottles are produced every minute worldwide.

-- Over a trillion plastic bags are produced every year worldwide.
+- Nearly a trillion plastic bags are produced every year worldwide.

 - There’s been explosive growth of new plastic production in the last 20 years.